chugah/React-Task-Manager/readme.md

-React Task Manager App for Kids
+A React web application for kids to help them manage tasks